"AI and Libraries: Literacy, Ethics, and Responsible Use"

 EVALUATIONS & CERTIFICATES OF ATTENDANCE: You can submit evaluations and request a certificate of attendance for any session or for the conference as a whole HERE.

-(IF A ZOOM SESSION ROOM IS FULL, CLICK ON "YOUTUBE OVERFLOW] OR GO HERE FOR ALL THE YOUTUBE OVERFLOW STREAMS)
+(IF A ZOOM SESSION ROOM IS FULL, CLICK ON "YOUTUBE OVERFLOW" LINK FOR THAT SESSION)

 (Click here to see in your local time zone)